 You will enjoy a nature stroll through the paddy field and rustic path of the village that will lead you to the bank of River Rupnarayan.
 You can enjoy a nature walk along the clay pathways of this small village, which is a popular activity here.
 The panoramic view of the river Rupnarayan will undoubtedly enthrall your mind.

-There are an array of beautiful picnic spots near the bank of the famous river where people like to feast.
+There is an array of beautiful picnic spots near the bank of the famous river where people like to feast.
 Interaction with the locals of Deulti is quite interesting, for they can enrich your cognition about the history of the place.
 You will become oblivious about time, while sitting on the bank of River Rupnarayan, offering a visual treat.

 NEARBY ATTRACTIONS AROUND DEULTI